 Dowse is a snappy solution for shared LANs with many users that do not want to be bombarded by cookies and advertisements from all kinds of Internet spam, while being able to browse the dark webs with a reasonable degree of anonymity.
 Ideal for medialabs, hackerspaces and such.

+In this early stage of development Dowse mostly consists of a proof-of-concept implementation.
 Installation and activation takes a few steps and needs root: